wrapperband/FeathercoinWalletGuide/README.md

 ### Main Features
 * Send and Receive Feathercoins to an Address, a Stealth Address, URI text document or graphical QRCode.
-* View and filter the historical Transactions.
+* View and filter historical Feathercoin Transactions.
-* Connect to a the FTC Peer to  Peer network and update the Blockchain information.
+* Connect to a the Feathercoin Peer to  Peer network and update the Blockchain information.
-* Sign and Verify a message given to prove ownership.
+* Sign and Verify a message given, so as to prove ownership.
+* Back-up your wallet data.

 ### Advanced Features
 * Multiple Signature Transactions
 * Add a text comment to the transaction
-* Add Openname DNS addresses to the Blockchain
+* Include a Openname DNS (Dynamic Name server) addresses to the Blockchain
-* Create and manage Stealth Addresses
+* Create, manage and search for Stealth Addresses
 * Transaction reports
 * Coin Control
 * Print a Paper Wallet